Samsung/tizen-docs/docs/application/dotnet/guides/libraries/skiasharp/index.md

 SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on the Skia Graphics Library of Google.
 It provides a comprehensive 2D API that is used across mobiles, servers, and desktop models to render images.

-In OpenTK app, you can use SkiaSharp to draw geometries, texts, or images.
-For more information about the SkiaSharp APIs, see [SkiaSharp API document](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3){:target="_blank"}.
+In an OpenTK app, you can use SkiaSharp to draw geometries, texts, or images.
+For more information about the SkiaSharp APIs, see the [SkiaSharp API document](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3){:target="_blank"}.

 To draw a text using SkiaSharp in the OpenTK application, use the following guidelines: